Brewers beat White Sox 7-1; La Russa, Anderson ejected - WHIZ News

 TRAINER’S ROOM

-White Sox: La Russa says the reports have been “very encouraging” on OF Eloy Jimenez in his minor-league rehabilitation assignment as he prepares to make his 2021 MLB debut after dealing with a ruptured pectoral tendon.
-La Russa also discussed what the White Sox want to see from Jimenez before bringing him in.
-“It starts with physically being ready to play, and play a lot,” La Russa said.
-“You don’t want him to come up here unless he’s got some timing at the plate because he’s going to want to and be expected to produce right away. … He’s got enough time to get the whole game together.”
+White Sox: La Russa says the reports have been “very encouraging” on OF Eloy Jimenez in his minor league rehabilitation assignment as he prepares to make his 2021 MLB debut after dealing with a ruptured pectoral tendon.

 Brewers: OF Lorenzo Cain is expected to continue his rehabilitation assignment with Triple-A Nashville through the weekend and rejoin the Brewers afterward.
 Cain hasn’t played since May 31 due to a strained right hamstring. … 3B Travis Shaw (dislocated left shoulder) and 1B Daniel Vogelbach (strained left hamstring) will go to Nashville next week rather than join the Brewers on their road trip as they work back from injuries.